-2 It is anticipated that CIL will be in place at the time the application is submitted, however in the event of any changes to legislation Section 106 agreements will be used to secure funding for infrastructure requirements.
+5 It is anticipated that CIL will be in place at the time the application is submitted, however in the event of any changes to legislation Section 106 agreements will be used to secure funding for infrastructure requirements.

-- Affordable housing provision will be in accordance with the details in the Housing section of the development principles and the Council's Affordable Housing SPD.
+- 7.8 The main items identified to be funded as a result of the impact of the proposed development from either a Section 106 agreement or CIL include: - Affordable housing provision will be in accordance with the details in the Housing section of the development principles and the Council's Affordable Housing SPD.
 The individual composition of the tenure will be determined at the time of the application; - Junction arrangements at Chesham Road and Molyneaux Avenue details of any necessary upgrades to the existing junction will be advised by the Highway Authority in accordance with proposal T/23 in the Schedule of Transport Proposals and Sites in the Site Allocations DPD. - Improvements to pedestrian and cycle links location for additional / improved links are shown on the indicative layout plan.
 Highway Authority to advice on the provision of new a pelican / pedestrian crossing on Chesham Road, to support safe pedestrian cycle links with the High Street. - Contributions towards sustainable transport as advised by the Passenger Transport unit at the County Council. - Healthcare contributions for local services as advised by NHS Hertfordshire. - Education contributions for local primary school provision and other educational needs, as advised by the local Education Authority. - On-site provision of open space to include an area of play in accordance with National Playing Fields Association (NPFA) standards, suitable for use by young children from both new and existing homes.